rilstrats/dotfiles/.github/README.md

 ### Laptop

-On a laptop with a high DPI screen, you will want to run this command
+On a laptop with a high DPI screen, you will want to run this command.

 ```bash
 ln $HOME/.Xresources.laptop $HOME/.Xresources